-(viii) On February 24, 2022, the Company completed a non-brokered private placement of 24,611,351 National flow-through common shares ("National FT shares") and 12,357,000 Quebec flow-through common shares ("Quebec FT shares") for aggregate gross proceeds of \$14,172,570.
-The National FT shares were issued at a price of \$0.37 and the Quebec FT shares at a price of \$0.41.
+(iii) On February 24, 2022, the Company completed a non-brokered private placement of 24,611,351 National flow-through common shares ("National FT shares") and 12,357,000 Québec flow-through common shares ("Québec FT shares") for aggregate gross proceeds of \$14,172,570.
+The National FT shares were issued at a price of \$0.37 and the Québec FT shares at a price of \$0.41.
 In connection with the private placement, the Company paid a cash finder's fee of 4%.
-The gross proceeds from the sale of the flow-through shares were used to support the Company's 2022 exploration program at the Company's Quebec properties on the Detour-Fenelon Gold Trend.
+The gross proceeds from the sale of the flow-through shares were used to support the Company's 2022 exploration program at the Company's Québec properties on the Detour-Fenelon Gold Trend.

-The Company recorded a flow-through share premium and corresponding deferred liability of \$2,342,698 (note 13).
+The Company recorded a flow-through share premium and corresponding deferred liability of \$2,342,698 (note 14).
 Share issuance costs of approximately \$596,663 for the private placement were charged as a reduction of share capital, net of tax impact of \$158,000.

-- (a) Share capital transactions (continued): - (ix) On November 18, 2022, the Company completed the sale of all of the property, rights and obligations related to Wallbridge's Nickel Assets to Archer (note 8(b)).
+(iv) On November 18, 2022, the Company completed the sale of all of the property, rights and obligations related to Wallbridge's Nickel Assets to Archer (note 9(b)).
 As part of this transaction, Wallbridge immediately distributed 48,168,171 of Archer common shares to the Company's shareholders of record as of November 16, 2022.
 The common shares of Archer distributed to Wallbridge's shareholders are subject to a four month hold period in accordance with regulatory requirements.